FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/dataconverter-append-mode.md

   append: True
 ```

-Users who wish to call the dataconverter as a step in other Python code or Jupyter Notebooks may find
-the following variation and code a useful snippet to include in their batch pipeline:
+Users who wish to call the dataconverter as a step in a workflow may find the following variation and code a useful snippet to include in their batch pipeline:

 ```
 from pynxtools.dataconverter.convert import convert